React useImperativeHandle

 React useImperativeHandle Hook

 In this part, we will learn about react useImperativeHandle hook.
 In react, Data can be passed from parent to child component using props, which is known as unidirectional data passing.
-In the case of props, the parent component cannot access or call a function, value from a child component directly.
+In the case of props, the parent component cannot access or call a function, or value from a child component directly.

 Syntax